nightkeepers/CI-SSOD/README.md

 ## Process(In preparation):
 1. [✓] Submit the initial code.
 2. [-] Submit the datasets and the instructions of data preparation().
-3. [-] Submit the instructions for environment installation.
+3. [✓] Submit the instructions for environment installation.
 4. [] Submit the instructions for training and testing.
 5. [] Reproduce the results with the current code and submit the checkpoints.
 6. [] Modify the initial code for robustness.

 ## Usage:
 ### Date preparation

-The annotations for labeled and unlabeled images for all three sub-tasks  can be downloaded from [Google Drive](https://drive.google.com/drive/folders/11ggu8fnimMDS8w2dcqUTLs2xtyNceuCO)
-#### COCO sub-task
+#### MS-COCO sub-task
-- Download the COCO2017 dataset(including training and val images) from [this link](https://cocodataset.org/#download)
+- Download the COCO2017 dataset(including training and val images) from [this link](https://cocodataset.org/#download).
-- Download the annotations for split1 and split2 for  from [Google Drive](https://drive.google.com/drive/folders/11ggu8fnimMDS8w2dcqUTLs2xtyNceuCO)
+- Download the annotations for split1 and split2 for  from [Google Drive](https://drive.google.com/drive/folders/11ggu8fnimMDS8w2dcqUTLs2xtyNceuCO).
 - Organize the data as the following structure(or rewrite the path in configs as you need):
 ```
 CISSOD/
     dataset/
-        coco
+        coco/
             train2017/
             val2017/
             annotations/